1 K.S. Chithra

 Neil Leslie Diamond is an American singer-songwriter and musician with a career that began in the 1960s.

-John Francis Bongiovi, Jr., known as Jon Bon Jovi, is an American singer-songwriter, record producer, philanthropist, and actor, best known as the founder and frontman of rock band Bon Jovi, which was formed in 1983.
-He is famous for his band's hit song “Livin’ On A Prayer“ released in 1986.
-He ...read more.
+John Francis Bongiovi, Jr., better known by his stage name Jon Bon Jovi, is an American singer-songwriter, record producer, philanthropist, and actor, best known as the founder and frontman of the hair band Bon Jovi from, which was founded by Jon and his pianist, David Bryan, in 1983.
+He is famous for his band's hit songs “Livin’ on a Prayer," "You Give Love a Bad Name," and "Wanted Dead or Alive" which were all released in 1986, on the album Slippery When Wet.
+Jon was born in Perth Amboy, New Jersey on March 2, 1962.

-He sounds very good on slow songs, too - Wanted Dead Or Alive, Always, Bed Of Roses, Let's Make It Baby, I'll Be There For You, How Long Has This Been Going On. - Metal_Treasure
+He sounds very good on slow songs, too - Wanted Dead or Alive, Always, Bed of Roses, Let's Make It Baby, I'll Be There for You, How Long Has This Been Going On.

 20 Michael Bolton